tapis-project/tapis-cmd/README.md

 b) To run from IDE like Eclipse, build from the command line with "mvn clean install", import as an existing maven project,
      finally use a run configuration to pass the necessary parameters like -jwt (jwt filename)

+#### Help Info

+For additional info on parameters pass any class "-help true" as an argument and information on each parameter and its usage will be printed to command line for CLI and console for IDE.